(Translated by ChatGPT on 2025/11/22)

 ##### Picture 01

-There are sessions that lock each other.
-They have the column "CYCLE" to 1.
-Both of them are waiting for "read by other sessions" event.
-This is strange because it seems to be a deadlock, but there isn't a trace file containing the "ORA-00060: deadlock detected while waiting for resource".
+Some sessions are blocking each other.
+Their CYCLE column is set to 1.
+Both are waiting for a “read by other session” event.
+This looks like a deadlock, yet there is no trace file containing the famous:

-In blue, instead, you can see how a session waiting for "read by other session" depend from a session is reading the same block.
+In blue, you can see a session waiting for “read by other session” depending on a session that is reading the same block.

 ##### Picture 02

-Here you can see how some sessions (in red) are locked by a session that did...nothing (in orange).
+Here you can see several sessions (in red) locked by a session that is doing… nothing (in orange).

-In the next post, I'll show a similar statement that you can use on V$ACTIVE_SESSION_HISTOR.
+In the next post, I will show a similar statement that can be used on V$ACTIVE_SESSION_HISTORY.

-- B_SESSION and L_SESSION columns are the blocking session (the head) and the locked session (the tail), respectively
+B_SESSION is the blocking session (the “head”) and L_SESSION is the blocked session (the “tail”).

-- PATH_EVENT column, show you the lock path.
-It includes the Session ID, the SQL ID and the wait event if that session in waiting.
-Otherwise, the wait event is replaced by "ON CPU"
+PATH_EVENT shows the chain of sessions involved.
+It includes the SID, the SQL_ID, and the wait event if the session is waiting.
+Otherwise, the wait event is replaced with

 Nessun commento: